-- Portable changing pad – to make sure you are always prepared to change a diaper.
+- With portable changing pad you will always be prepared to quickly change a diaper.

-- Rome travel book for kids to inspire you to explore further with your little one – our recommendation is Mission Rome: A Scavenger Hunt Adventure (Travel Book For Kids)
+- Rome travel book for kids to inspire you to explore further with your little one.

 - Baby cap for sunny days and thin blanket for cooler evenings